ffrgb/meshviewer/README.md

 Setting this to `false` will hide contact information for nodes.

+## maxAge (integer)

+Nodes being online for less than maxAge days are considered "new".
+Likewise, nodes being offline for less than than maxAge days are considered "lost".

 # Building

 Just run the following command from the meshviewer directory: